-(4) An eligible Market Participant that wishes to opt out of designating a USA and receiving Digital Certificates shall submit a request form, found on the ERCOT website, confirming its desire to opt out subject to ERCOT’s review and approval.
+(4) An eligible Market Participant that wishes to opt out of designating a USA and access to the MIS shall submit a request form, found on the ERCOT website, confirming its desire to opt out subject to ERCOT’s review and approval.
 ERCOT will notify the requesting Market Participant of its approval or disapproval of the request within 14 Business Days.
-ERCOT may subsequently revoke, at its sole discretion, Market Participant’s election to opt out if the Market Participant’s lack of a Digital Certificate causes administrative burdens or reliability concerns.
-ERCOT will send notice of revocation to the Market Participant who will have ten Business Days to fill out a Notice of Change of Information (NCI) form (Section 23, Form E, Notice of Change of Information) and submit it to ERCOT.
-Once the NCI is submitted, the request for a Digital Certificate will be subject to the same requirements applicable to the processing of an initial request by a new Market Participant.
+ERCOT may subsequently revoke, at its sole discretion, Market Participant’s election to opt out if the Market Participant’s lack of access to the MIS causes administrative burdens or reliability concerns.
+ERCOT will send notice of revocation to the Market Participant who will have ten Business Days to submit to ERCOT, via the MIS Certified Area, the information reflected in the Notice of Change of Information (NCI) form (Section 23, Form E, Notice of Change of Information) .
+Once the NCI is submitted, ERCOT will grant the Market Participant access to the MISin the same manner as a new Market Participant.

-(5) Market Participants that have received approval from ERCOT to opt out of designating a USA and receiving Digital Certificates are not excused from obligations under the ERCOT Protocols, other than the obligations required in this Section 16.12 regarding Digital Certificates.
-Market Participants who opt out shall still be required to submit the Digital Certificate Audit Attestation (DCAA) required by paragraph (2) of Section 16.12.3, Market Participant Audits of User Security Administrators and Digital Certificates, for the portion of the year, if any, during which they had a USA and Digital Certificate(s).
+(5) Market Participants that have received approval from ERCOT to opt out of designating a USA and access to the MIS are not excused from obligations under the ERCOT Protocols, other than the obligations required in this Section 16.12 regarding access to the MIS.
+Market Participants who opt out shall still be required to submit the MIS Access Audit Attestation (MAAA) required by paragraph (2) of Section 16.12.3, Market Participant Audits of User Security Administrators and MIS Access, for the portion of the year, if any, during which they had a USA and access to the MIS.

-(6) A Market Participant that has been granted approval by ERCOT to opt out of designating a USA and receiving Digital Certificates will not have access to information that would ordinarily be retrievable with a Digital Certificate.
-A Market Participant that has been granted approval by ERCOT to opt out of designating a USA and receiving Digital Certificates may, at any time, cancel its opt-out status by submitting an NCI form (Section 23, Form E).
+(6) A Market Participant that has been granted approval by ERCOT to opt out of designating a USA and accessing the MIS will not have access to the MIS except for portions of the MIS required to perform the duties of an Authorized Representative.
+A Market Participant that has been granted approval by ERCOT to opt out of designating a USA and accessing the MIS may, at any time, cancel its opt-out status by submitting the information reflected in the NCI form (Section 23, Form E) via the MIS Certified Area .

-16.12.1 USA Responsibilities and Qualifications for Digital Certificate Holders
+16.12.1 USA Responsibilities and Qualifications for User Access to the MIS

 (1) The USA and the Market Participant are responsible for the following:

-(a) Requesting Digital Certificates for authorized Certificate Holders (either persons or programmatic interfaces) that the USA has qualified through an appropriate screening process requiring confirmation that the Certificate Holder is an employee or authorized agent (including third parties) of the Market Participant.
-A Certificate Holder (including the USA) must be qualified as set forth below.
-The Market Participant shall be liable for ensuring that each of its Certificate Holder(s) meets the requirements of (i) – (v) below.
+(a) Requesting access to the MIS for authorized MIS users (either persons or programmatic interfaces) that the USA has qualified through an appropriate screening process requiring confirmation that the user is an employee or authorized agent (including third parties) of the Market Participant.
+Each user (including the USA) must be qualified as set forth below.
+The Market Participant shall be liable for ensuring that each of its MIS users meets the requirements of (i) – (v) below.

-(i) For any employee or authorized agent receiving a Digital Certificate, the Market Participant shall confirm that the employee or authorized agent satisfies reasonable background review sufficient for employment or contract with the Market Participant so as to reasonably limit threat(s) to ERCOT’s market or computer systems.
-The Market Participant may not request that Digital Certificates be issued to any employee or authorized agent that it determines, after reasonable background review, poses a threat to ERCOT’s market or computer systems.
+(i) For any employee or authorized agent receiving access to the MIS, the Market Participant shall confirm that the employee or authorized agent satisfies reasonable background review sufficient for employment or contract with the Market Participant so as to reasonably limit threat(s) to ERCOT’s market or computer systems.
+The Market Participant may not request that access to the MIS be issued to any employee or authorized agent that it determines, after reasonable background review, poses a threat to ERCOT’s market or computer systems.

-(ii) The Certificate Holder is aware of the rules and restrictions relating to the use of Digital Certificates.
+(ii) The MIS user is aware of the rules and restrictions relating to the access to the MIS.

-(iii) The Certificate Holder is eligible to review and receive technology and software under applicable export control laws and regulations.
+(iii) The MIS user is eligible to review and receive technology and software under applicable export control laws and regulations.
 ERCOT shall post links to such laws and regulations on the ERCOT website.